 I thought I should let you know that this guide is going to be considerably longer and there are chances that you may have to come here again to check how a particular feature works.
 So, we thought of creating a PDF version which you could use offline as well.
 Further, we have given due consideration to make it print-friendly.
 You can download it by filling the form below:

 The table of content below will give you a gist of what we have for you in this guide.
 Also, you can click on a specific heading to jump to a particular section.

 If even after using the information in this article, you fail to find documents of interest, it is highly recommended to visit a pro.
 A professional search has simply no comparison to a DIY free search.
 Further, after finishing this guide, don’t forget to go through the list of 7 tips to use Google Patents to its full capacity.
 Here is the link for the same: 7 Google Patents Advanced Search Tips

 Why it’s important to learn how to do a free patent search?

 You could be an entrepreneur or an inventor.
 You or your team may have come up with something great.
 You see the potential in your invention to earn you millions!
 So you visit a local patent attorney with your invention for consultation.

-The attorney suggests you get a patentability search conducted and shares the amount of money on average a patentability search will require.
-Being an entrepreneur or inventor, you are looking to cut cost.
-Also, you have heard that in some cases finding a prior art uses to be easy if a search is done right.
+The attorney suggests you get a patentability search conducted and share the amount of money on average a patentability search will require.
+Being an entrepreneur or inventor, you are looking to cut costs.
+Also, you have heard that in some cases finding a prior art uses to be easy if prior art search is done right.

 In such instances conducting a free patent search on your own gives you two benefits.
-First, it helps you save money if you find a reference closely matching with your invention and second, it helps you get familiarized with the type of prior art that exist already.
+First, it helps you save money if you find a reference closely matching with your invention, and second, it helps you get familiarized with the type of prior art that exists already.

-Thus, no matter whether you want to save money or want to make a go or no-go decision with an invention, knowledge of conducting a prior art search on free patent database always come handy.
+No matter whether you want to save money or want to make a go or no-go decision with an invention, knowledge of conducting a prior art search on free patent databases always comes handy.

 That’s one advantage but there’s more to Google than the freedom to conduct searches without having to shed a penny.